Edirom/MerMEId/README.md

 ## Building the docker image

 The Dockerfile in this repository has a ARG for specifying a base image containing an exist-db.
-The reason for this is that we need different flawours of Java and exist-db to test with or for special deployment scenarios.
+The reason for this is that we need different flavours of Java and exist-db to test with or for special deployment scenarios.
 If you just do the standard

 ```